mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

   Move sites of quantisation to centroids of areas (speed-up vs gradient descent?)
   -- DO?
 This alternative algorithm could be implemented fairly easily...
-    But not so simple to figure out a 'parallel method'
+    But not so simple to figure out a 'parallel method' Also, seems to concentrate on Euclidean measures (not minimising sum-of-squares error, for instance) numpy.digitize
+      numpy.searchsorted
+      numpy.histogram

 http://dl.acm.org/citation.cfm?id=509965